Normandy’s Arromanches D Day Garden

 Where To Find The Garden

 It’s right next to the 360 Circular Museum in Arromanches.
 You can access it via rue Calvaire.
-There is paid parking next to the museum or you can park in the town and walk up the hill to the cliff top.
+There is paid parking next to the museum.
+Alternatively, you can park in the town and walk up the hill to the cliff top.